Amazon Prime Rewards Visa Signature Card review

 Amazon Prime Rewards Visa Signature Card benefits

 What had me at hello was the uncapped 5% cash back on Amazon orders.
 We’ll lead with that, but there are plenty of other perks to consider.

-- Instant $70 Amazon gift card on approval.
+- Welcome offer.
+Receive a $70 Amazon gift card on approval.